 - harvesting options

 - building and utilising a professional network of people

 - have gained practical experience from working in teams

 - have practised your ability to communicate effectively in business English through convincing pitches and presentations, in writing and orally.

 Enrolment in the study programme Gründerskolen is required.

 Recommended previous knowledge

 Classes once or twice a week at a local partner university during a 10 week long stay abroad.
 Classes may be held during daytime or in the afternoon/evening.
-The class format will be a mixture of lectures, guest lectures and case and/or classroom discussions.
-Total class time will be about 34-40 hours.
+The class format will be a mixture of lectures, guest lectures, case and/or classroom discussions and group work.
+Total class time will on average be equal to one full working day a week.
 In addition to class preparations each week there will be extensive group work on a project leading to the final course examination.